sillsdev/web-languageforge/.github/pull_request_template.md

 ## Checklist

 - [ ] I have performed a self-review of my own code
-- [ ] I have reviewed the title/description of this PR which will be used as the squashed PR commit message
+- [ ] I have reviewed the title & description of this PR which I will use as the squashed PR commit message
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have enabled auto-merge (optional)

 ## How to test